 Raymond Koch

-Ray attended Jefferson High school, graduating in 1944.
+Ray attended Jefferson High School, graduating in 1944.
 He received an athletic scholarship to Oregon State College (now Oregon State University) and played offensive guard for the Beavers while studying business and engineering.
 His college was interrupted by service in the Navy during World War II, after which he graduated with honors in 1950.
-He later served in the Korean War, as an officer.
+He later served in the Korean War as an officer.

 Ray's brother, Dr. Richard Koch, is another notable person with Volga German ancestry from Portland.

-Ray was a charter member, and served for six years as President of the Oregon Chapter of The American Historical Society of Germans from Russia, an organization his father had help found in 1971.
+Ray was a charter member and served for six years as President of the Oregon Chapter of The American Historical Society of Germans from Russia, an organization his father had helped found in 1971.
 Ray also served as a board member for AHSGR International.
 Ray's passion was tracing the family history back some 300 years.
 He was working on a book documenting his research when he died.

 Dr. Raymond P. Koch died on September 20, 2010.
-He was passionate leader in the Volga German community and is greatly missed.
+He was a passionate leader in the Volga German community and is greatly missed.

 Ray's brother, Dr. Richard Koch, is another notable person with Volga German ancestry from Portland.

-Ray was a charter member, and served for six years as President of the Oregon Chapter of The American Historical Society of Germans from Russia, an organization his father had help found in 1971.
+Ray was a charter member and served for six years as President of the Oregon Chapter of The American Historical Society of Germans from Russia, an organization his father had helped found in 1971.
 Ray also served as a board member for AHSGR International.
 Ray's passion was tracing the family history back some 300 years.
 He was working on a book documenting his research when he died.

 Dr. Raymond P. Koch died on September 20, 2010.
-He was passionate leader in the Volga German community and is greatly missed.
+He was a passionate leader in the Volga German community and is greatly missed.

 Sources